 During the winter months of January and February with favorable conditions, locals and travelers alike hop into their AWD (All-wheel Drive) and 4WD (Four-wheel Drive) vehicles to experience ice racing on frozen Georgetown Lake in the heart of Colorado’s Rocky Mountains just west of Denver!

 Watch the Race or Join in the Fun

-Spectating is always free or, for a small fee, everyone is invited to take to the ice.
+Spectating is free, and for a small fee, drivers are invited to take to the ice.
 So rev up your engine, challenge your driving skills, and compete for a trophy win.

-To schedule a private ice racing event, like Ferrari of Denver, please contact the Town of Georgetown.
+To schedule a private ice racing event please contact the Town of Georgetown.